-What to do if you find an abandoned or fly grazing horse
+Follow our advice to understand what you can do if you find an abandoned or fly grazing horse.

-This guide is to help you if you find an abandoned or fly grazing horse, however it should not be read as legal advice.
+This guide should not be read as legal advice.

-Abandoned horses are those that have been left somewhere deliberately by their owner, either permanently or for a long enough period of time that has led to unnecessary suffering or the risk of unnecessary suffering.
+Abandoned horses have been deliberately left by their owner either permanently or for a long enough period of time for their needs not to be met, or to risk unnecessary suffering.

-Section 9 of the Animal Welfare Act (2006) makes a person guilty of an offence if they fail in their legal duty of care to provide for their horse’s needs.
+The Animal Welfare Act 2006 makes a person guilty of an offence if they fail to ensure that the needs of their horses are met.